Ralph Nader 1996 presidential campaign: Running mates

 Instead of Nader having one running mate on all ballots on which he appeared, the women's caucus of the Green Party decided that a slate of women would run who would act as a cabinet of advisers for his campaign.
 Nader's multiple running mates included: Anne Goeke (14 states), Deborah Howes (Oregon), Muriel Tillinghast (New York), Krista Paradise (Colorado), Madelyn Hoffman (New Jersey), Bill Boteler (Washington, D.C.), and Winona LaDuke (California and Texas).
 However most political election websites dispute this and have LaDuke as his running mate in most of the states he ran in.

 Ballot access

-Denied a place on the ballot in all 50 states, Nader ultimately attained ballot status in 22 states.
+Nader attained ballot status in 22 states.

 Events

 A long term Green catch-phrase came out of the 1996 nominating convention.
-During Nader's acceptance speech the crowd started to chant "Go Ralph Go!" to which Nader, appearing uncomfortable, gestured for silence and said "the intonation should be 'Go we Go'."
+During Nader's acceptance speech, the crowd started to chant "Go Ralph Go!" to which Nader, appearing uncomfortable, gestured for silence and said "the intonation should be 'Go we Go'."
 The crowd obliged and the phrase "gowego" became a part of Green history.